oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 }
 ```

 In the `request` block, this contract defines the request method at `GET` and the request URL as `/hat/1`.
 In the `response` block, this contract specifies that the status should be `OK`, the headers should be `applicationJson`, and the attributes of the red sombrero should be returned.
 This contract is pretty simple, but the DSL has a lot of power.
-[Take a look at the docs](https://cloud.spring.io/spring-cloud-contract/reference/html/project-features.html) to dig deeper.
+[Take a look at Spring Cloud Contract's docs](https://cloud.spring.io/spring-cloud-contract/reference/html/project-features.html) to dig deeper.

 The second contract is similar, except for the blue beanie.